 - Line the pie dough with parchment paper, then fill with pie weights or dried rice/beans.
 Place in the oven and bake for 25 minutes, then remove from the oven and carefully remove the weights and parchment.
 Return to the oven the oven to bake for an additional 10 minutes or until the bottom is set and the edges are golden brown in color.

-- Remove from the oven and allow to cool completely before filling.
+- Remove the crust from the oven and allow to cool completely before filling.

 - Before serving, remove from the refrigerator.